Valeria de Paiva

 approaches to computation, especially using Category Theory.

-She's also an Honorary Research Fellow at the School
+She's an Honorary Research Fellow at the School

 of Computer Science, University